 When a coach or trainer observes some of these signs, stop the pitcher from throwing, apply ice to the injured area, and allow him more recovery time from drill work, throwing and a pitching assignment.
 Have the pitcher do a lot of running and cardiovascular work, but limit his throwing.

 If there is little improvement (recovery) after rest within his normal recovery time frame, the player should be seen by a physician to learn the extent of the injury.
 The pitcher may have to be closed down and go through a throwing rehab program before pitching competitively again.

-Bill Thurston has been at Amherst College in Massachusetts for 42 years and has won nearly 65% of all games played (771-441).
+Bill Thurston has been at Amherst College in Massachusetts for 42 years and his teams have won nearly 65% of all games played (771-441).
+Bill is a full-time tenured professor of physical education at Amherst and he is widely respected as a teacher of baseball skills and techniques.Prior to coaching, Thurston starred in baseball at the University of Michigan and later played three years with the Detroit Tigers organization.
 Since 1990, Thurston has served as the pitching consultant for the American Sports Medicine Institute in Birmingham, Alabama.
 Bill has conducted baseball clinics in over 25 states and five provinces of Canada and was inducted into the American Baseball Coaches Association Hall of Fame in 1997.
-He was a standout player at the University of Michigan and later served as the NCAA Baseball Rules Editor for 14 years.
-He is a nationally known clinic speaker, and many of his instructional materials have been published and videotaped.
-His DVD, Common Mechanical Pitching Faults, is available at baseballtips.com for only $39.95 and is a must own!
+He also served as the NCAA Baseball Rules Editor for 14 years.

 Thurston is a nationally known clinic speaker, and many of his instructional materials have been published and videotaped.
 He is an expert on proper pitching mechanics, video analysis of the pitching motion, proper care of the pitching arm and prevention of arm injuries.
 His DVD, Common Mechanical Pitching Faults, is available at BaseballTips.com for only $39.95.